charlieellington/zebra/documentation/scratchpad.md

 - Development server running at http://localhost:3000
 - Working on zebra-site branch

-Ready to proceed with Phase 2: Initial Cleanup and Branding Updates.

-### Phase 1 Verification Complete (Latest Check)
-- ✅ Currently on `zebra-site` branch
-- ✅ All configuration files present (next.config.ts, tsconfig.json, postcss.config.mjs, package.json)
-- ✅ Using Tailwind CSS v4 (no config file needed)
-- ✅ Development server successfully running on http://localhost:3000
-- ✅ Current page structure includes: HeroSection, AboutUsSection, ServicesSection2, PortfolioSection, StatsSection, Testimonials, ContactSection, FooterSection
-- ✅ Current navigation links: Home, About, Services, Portfolio

-### Phase 2 Readiness Assessment
-Current site has all sections that need to be removed:
-- PortfolioSection (line 19 in page.tsx)
-- Testimonials (line 21 in page.tsx)
-- ContactSection (line 22 in page.tsx)
-- Portfolio nav link (lines 14-17 in nav.ts)

-Ready to execute Phase 2 with clear understanding of current structure.

-### Phase 2 Execution Summary
+### Phase 2 Completed ✅
-Completed all Phase 2 tasks:
+Successfully executed all Phase 2 tasks:

 1. **Removed sections**: Portfolio, Testimonials, Contact removed from homepage
 2. **Updated navigation**: Removed Portfolio link, added Pricing link
-3. **Branding updates**: Replaced all "Lume Studio" with "Zebra Design" in:
+3. **Branding updates**: Replaced all "Lume Studio" with "Zebra Design" throughout
-   - Hero section
-   - About section
-   - Services section
-   - Stats section
-   - Footer
-   - Page metadata
-   - package.json
-4. **Color scheme**: Updated CSS variables with Zebra Design colors:
+4. **Color scheme**: Updated CSS variables with Zebra Design brand colors
-   - White background
-   - #FCF8F4 card backgrounds
-   - Text hierarchy: #2A2A2D (headers), #494868 (secondary), #121212 (body)
-   - Brand accents: #CDCBFF (purple), #E7BDD7 (pink), #FDA7A0 (coral)
 5. **Hero content**: Updated to "Designers That Code with AI" messaging
 6. **Pricing page**: Created at /pricing with placeholder content
 7. **Cleanup**: Removed template-specific elements (GitHub button, Full Version links)

+**Final commit**: 2c739b4 - "feat: complete Phase 2 - initial cleanup and branding updates"

+The site is now a clean one-page portfolio with Zebra Design branding and a separate Pricing page.
+All template components have been preserved for future reuse.
+The development server is running and the site is functional with smooth scrolling navigation.